Finding Myself (and Others) in a Yogyakarta Coffee Shop

 From the first moment I stepped onto the cafe’s ornate tiles, I felt at home.
 Its grungy garage style was incongruous given it was attached to the luxurious mansion of its owner, but the setup never failed to impress.
 Once you stepped past sturdy steel gates, decorated with hanging pot plants, you were greeted by quite a spectacle: the skeleton of a once luxurious J20 Gladiator jeep, converted into a small bar.
 Here the baristas pumped out their coffee creations every morning.

 Tables and chairs were arranged neatly next to the Gladiator.
 There was one long communal table near the back wall.
 On teak tables further out, the gamers liked to hang out.
-Right in the centre of the garage were two brown tables surrounded by more chairs.
+Right in the center of the garage were two brown tables surrounded by more chairs.
 Here the college students sat to do their group assignments.
 People were encouraged to mingle but there was enough space in the cafe for the loners as well.

 I chose a corner to the left of the entrance as my spot.
 Sitting facing the door, I could see everyone coming in, watch what they were doing, and hear what they were saying, without feeling like I was being watched myself.
 I preferred being on my own, back then.
 I only wanted a space to work and drink my endless cups of coffee.
-This was my routine at Dasmu — until the pandemic.
+This was my routine at Dasmu—until the pandemic.

 People have said that the pandemic offered much-needed time to recalibrate ourselves; to learn; to grow: that it has been a time to discover who we really are.
 I believe them.
 It happened to me at Dasmu Works.